 If you feel that surgery is your only option for effective treatment, there is another way.
 The Discseel® Procedure is a non-invasive, non-surgical procedure that is shown to be effective in treating back and neck pain related to herniated discs, degenerative disc disease, chronic low back pain, and sciatica.

-The Discseel® Procedure does this using a substance known as fibrin, which is a natural biologic made from human blood.
-This fibrin is an FDA approved biologic used off label, similar to how corticosteroids are used for epidural injections.
+The Discseel® Procedure does this using an FDA-approved substance known as Fibrin, which the body creates naturally during the blood clotting process.
+Fibrin is an FDA-approved biologic used off-label, similar to how corticosteroids are used for epidural injections.

-Dr. Pauza introduces the fibrin into damaged spinal discs in your lumbar or cervical spine.
+Dr. Pauza introduces Fibrin into damaged spinal discs in your lumbar or cervical spine.
 It then seals the disc and promotes the tissue in the disc to grow and heal the torn spinal discs.

 The Discseel® Procedure generally takes less than an hour and allows patients to be up and walking within the same day.